aanissb007/website/README.md

 Adding changes for example

-Changes as part of automatic merge example
+Changes as part of automatic merge example2